-No one likes having to have a different password for every system that they use, or having to switch between menus that use slightly different formats and terminology.
-As much as possible systems should be streamlined.
+No one likes having to have a different password for every system that they use or having to switch between menus that use slightly different formats and terminology.

-This minimizes the learning curve, and lets staff feel more confident as they only have to learn one or two new systems, rather than ten.
+This minimizes the learning curve and lets staff feel more confident as they only have to learn one or two new systems, rather than 10.

 Training staff to use new systems can be one of the most challenging aspects of digital adoption.

 You simply can’t design the same walkthrough for various users from different backgrounds.